projectacrn/acrn-hypervisor/doc/developer-guides/doc_guidelines.rst

       The text within a directive block should align with the first character of the directive name.

 Keep the line length for documentation less than 80 characters to make it easier for reviewing in GitHub.
-Long lines because of URL references are an allowed exception.
+Long lines due to URL references are an allowed exception.

 Drawings
 ********

-You can include a picture (.jpg, .png, .svg for example) by using the ``.. image`` directive::
+You can include a picture (.jpg, .png, or .svg for example) by using the ``.. image`` directive::

    .. image:: ../images/ACRNlogo.png